-A. Dental services are available to adult participants over the age of 21 as of component of the ROW.
-Covered dental services include:

-adult diagnostic services (radiographs, complete series including bitewing);

-prophylaxis, new and patient of record adult (cleanings).
+- A. Dental services are available to adult participants over the age of 21 as of component of the ROW.
+Covered dental services include: - 1. adult diagnostic services (radiographs, complete series including bitewing); - 2. preventative services (comprehensive oral examination, new patient or periodic oral examination patient of record); and - 3. prophylaxis, new and patient of record adult (cleanings).